 In Ivory Coast cashew nut waste will provide a feedstock that can then be used on cashew trees and in Senegal it will be rice husks that provide the feedstock.

 We have just shipped a kiln to Botswana.
 Farmers in Fiji are now making biochar with our kilns to improve their fertility and cropping.

-Needless to say they were back this year with an order for 12 times the quantity they purchased last year and have introduced us to their counterparts in Holland, who are now initiating trials.
 They were considering cutting back on organic tomato production because of these nematodes, but now they are going to expand.